 Located on Kilauea Point in the Kilauea Point National Wildlife Refuge, the northernmost point of any inhabited Hawaiian

 Island.
-The Kilauea Point National Wildlife Refuge is open daily from 10 a.m. to 4 p.m. and can be reached at (808) 828-1413.
+The Kilauea Point National Wildlife Refuge is open Tuesday through Saturday from 10 a.m. to 4 p.m. and can be reached at (808) 828-1413.
 The Kilauea Point National History Association has been formed to support the refuge and has set up a fund to restore the lighthouse.

 The lighthouse is owned by the U.S. Fish & Wildlife Service and is part of the